mmikowski/jquery.event.ue/README.md

 # jquery.event.ue
-## Use libraries, not frameworks
-This is a library that strives to be best-in-class.
-If you are considering using an SPA framework, please read [Do you really want an SPA framework?][0] first.

 ## Summary
+Use this **u**nified **e**vent plugin to applications that easily and seamlessly support mobile (touch) **and** desktop (mouse) environments.

+The plugin provides events that recognizes mouse, keyboard, and touch motions that have identical *intent* and publishes a single unified event for each.
+For example, a long-press *intent* on a desktop is expressed by a *motion* where a user clicks on the LMB for over 0.5s without substantially moving the mouse.
+A long-press *intent* on a phone or tablet is expressed by a *motion* where a user touches on a screen for over 0.5s without substantially moving the touch point.
+This plugin recognizes the identical *intents* and publishes the same `uheld` event for either.
+It does so for many *intents*:

+- click (tap)
+- long-press (long-tap)
+- drag (swipe)
+- long-press-drag (long-press-swipe)
+- zoom (pinch-to-zoom)

-Support both Touch and Desktop interfaces using the same event handlers, including tap (click), long-press, drag, long-press-drag, and pinch/mouse zoom.
-It is used in commercial SPAs and is featured in the best-selling book [Single Page Web Applications - JavaScript end-to-end][1] which is also [available directly from Manning][2].
+This plugin is used in multiple commercial SPAs and is featured in the best-selling book [Single Page Web Applications - JavaScript end-to-end][1], also [available on Amazon][2].

-Supported motions for both desktop and touch devices include:

-- tap
-- long-press
-- drag
-- long-press drag
-- zoom

-Please see the `ue-test.html` file for a demonstration of the different motions.
-Most test tiles below the second row are negative test cases and should not be draggable.
+Please see the `ue-test.html` file for a demonstration of the different intents.
+Expected behavior is expressed in the BR corner of the tiles.
+If you see any unexpected behavior while testing motions on your device please file a bug report so I can fix it.

-Compatible with jQuery 1.7.0+.
+This plugin is designed to work with jQuery 1.7.0+, and has been tested on most jQuery versions through 2.1.4.

 ## Browser Support
-Works with all modern browsers: Chrome, Firefox, Safari, and IE9+.
+This plugin works with the latest versions of popular browsers:
+Chrome 15+, Firefox 23+, Safari 5+, and IE 9+.
 IE9 requires edge settings:

 ```html
   <head><meta http-equiv="X-UA-Compatible" content="IE=edge" />